 Shame on you 3M for not including such a tip in your instructions!

-I used the 3M Hook in a different room that was not freshly painted and its working just fine.
-Although, I haven’t tired to remove it as yet.
+I used the 3M Hook in a different room that was not freshly painted and it's working just fine.
+Although, I haven’t tried to remove it as yet.
 I don’t know if the strip will snap in half.
 Just wish that I hadn’t wasted time, money and frustration trying to make something work that clearly wouldn’t under the given circumstances.